 the basics of breastfeeding

 Before moving into the details of breast pumps and our testing, it may be helpful to have a bit more background on breastfeeding and milk production.
-It seems pretty miraculous: the idea that not only can a woman’s body grow a baby inside of it, but that once that baby is born, its mother’s body can continue to sustain its life solely through breastmilk.
+It seems pretty miraculous: the idea that not only can a woman’s body grow a baby inside of it, but once that baby is born, a mother’s body can continue to sustain its life solely through breastmilk.
 Being a mammal is pretty cool.

 The letdown reflex is an involuntary reaction when baby suckles at the breast, sending a message to a mother’s brain to release the hormones prolactin and oxytocin.

 Once nursing is well-established, milk supply is typically greatest in the morning which makes it a good time to pump, should a mom need to start building a supply of frozen milk in preparation for a return to work.
 During a typical nursing or pumping session, a mom may feel a tingling or burning sensation during letdown (also known as milk ejection).
 The letdown reflex is an involuntary reaction when baby suckles at the breast, sending a message to a mother’s brain to release the hormones prolactin (responsible for milk production) and oxytocin (responsible for the release of milk from milk ducts).
 During letdown, a mom may see milk dripping or spraying from the breast not in use.
 Some moms find it particularly effective to pump on that side while baby nurses on the other in order to take advantage of baby’s help to release the milk.
 If you don’t feel this practice is necessary, many moms choose to wear a breast pad on the side not in use so as to collect any leaking milk.
 You can switch to your other breast should baby still be hungry after nursing at the first.
 While the initial letdown at the start of a nursing session might be the most noticeable physical sensation for the mom, many moms have multiple letdowns during a single nursing or pumping session.